romac/react-sortable/README.md

 A React component and mixin for creating sortable interfaces utilizing the HTML5 drag & drop API.

-Check out http://webcloud.se/react-sortable or the index.html fie of this repository for an example implementation.
+Check out http://webcloud.se/react-sortable or the demo/ folder of this repository for an example implementation.